EdjayBotis/Nokia_Handshake_Arduino_Uno/README.md

 ## Nokia Tune Credit

-The Nokia startup tune used in this project was sourced from a **GitHub user** (credit to the original creator — if you remember their username, feel free to update this file!).
+The Nokia startup tune used in this project was sourced from a **GitHub user** (credit to the original creator — i forgot the name of the github user).

 ## How It Works